salrashid123/gcp_cicp_saml/README.md

-#  Setting up SAML for Google Cloud Cloud Identity for Customers and Partners (CICP)
+#  Setting up SAML for Google Cloud Identity for Customers and Partners (CICP)

 ## Introduction